Weed stains on lips

 It is common knowledge that when things burn, they leave a residue (resins) behind.
 More often than not, this residue is usually dark/ black in color.
-Excessive weed smoking (which involves burning), it is just reasonable that some residue will be left on your lips from time to time.
+Subsequently, it is reasonable to say excessive weed smoking (which involves burning), will leave some residue on your lips from time to time.

 Black vs White People

 It is important to note that, some race are easily susceptible to having weed lips than others.
 Though, we have no scientific evidence to support this claim.
 Perhaps, this could be a good topic to discuss in my next article.

 Until then, the only evidence we have in this regard is the fact that, black people who are heavy weed smokers are more prone to having weed lips than white people.
 Reason being that, white people have much redder lips compared to blacks — this means the time it will take a white heavy weed smoker’s lips to turn from red to black is longer in comparison with that of a black heavy weed smoker.

 The good news is, weed lips can be remedied.
 When you start to notice that weed smoking is making your lips turn dark.
 Then you should do the following:

 - Reduce your daily/ overall intake of the weed

 - Exfoliate your lips regularly to get rid of the dead skins which would otherwise hold the coloration to your lips